 1. All articles must be original and previously unpublished.
-Original manuscripts must not have been submitted to other journals for consideration for publication or previously published in a different language.
+Original manuscripts must not have been submitted simultaneously to other journals for consideration for publication or previously published in a different language.

-2. Articles must discuss issues that are of fundamental and international/global concern and importance.
+2. Articles must address/discuss issues that are of fundamental and international/global concern and importance.
 Issues may speak to and address local contexts, but they must be of significance to the greater regional, global, and collective interests.

 4. Priority will be given to single-author articles.
 Unless an article merits multiple authorship, each article must limit itself to a maximum of two authors.